h3nnes/nsg-tweaks/README.md

 - **NR-NSA BW covers up to 4 SCells; LTE BW covers up to 7 SCells.**
 - **RT-Play advances in fixed 1-second steps** with a 1-second pause between each step.
 - **Search results are capped at 200 matches** to keep the search responsive on very long messages.
+- **Fast refresh is UI-only.** The native modem data collection rate is the real bottleneck; this toggle only makes the UI poll cached data more frequently.
 - **NSG version sensitivity.** The module targets NSG v4.8.6.
 If NSG updates and renames its obfuscated classes, individual hooks will silently deactivate (a warning is logged; NSG itself will not crash).

 ---